Fact-checked by the ZeroinDaily editorial team

 Microsoft 365 and Third-Party Integrations

 Teams has native, frictionless integration with Outlook, SharePoint, OneDrive, Power BI, and Azure Active Directory.
-These connections are zero-configuration for Microsoft 365 customers.
+These connections require zero configuration for Microsoft 365 customers.
 Zoom, by contrast, requires manual setup or third-party connectors like Zapier or Make to replicate equivalent Microsoft workflows.

 Zoom’s App Marketplace